vicsz/aws-beanstalk-code-kata/README.md

 ## Objective
 Create a fully automated deployment pipeline for a simple "Hello World" web application using Amazon Elastic Beanstalk, GitHub Actions, and AWS CloudWatch.
 This project will teach you about CI/CD, semantic versioning, monitoring, and alerting.

+Make sure to commit code frequently and atleast daily.

 ---

 ## Exercise Steps